Cal/OSHA Workplace Violence Prevention in Healthcare

 The state of California is often a leader when it comes to new rules and regulations, specifically in the healthcare industry.
 2017 continues that trend with the adoption of new Workplace Violence Prevention in Healthcare safety standards by the California division of the the Occupational Safety and Health Administration (Cal/OSHA).

 These standards were proposed in recent months by professionals from California’s healthcare industry, concerned by the escalating rate of violence against healthcare workers in settings of all kinds.
 These professionals petitioned Cal/OSHA to adopt more strict standards for preventing workplace violence.
-Cal/OSHA heard their proposal and agreed, adopting the new standards in late 2016.
-The standards will officially go into effect on April 1, 2017.
+Cal/OSHA heard their proposal and agreed; the new standards went into effect on April 1, 2017.

 Why make more strict safety standards for healthcare settings?